Sequences of Bivariate Bicycle Codes from Covering Graphs: Conclusion

-The drastically reduced search space for cover codes means the remaining bottleneck to finding useful instances of BB codes, especially at larger $n$, is computing the distance.
-While we have made some progress in using the properties of a base code to bound the distance of a cover code, the question remains whether these tools can be extended to explicitly compute distances of larger code instances and to prove that asymptotically, $d$ and $k$ increase as $h$ increases over a sequence of cover codes.
-We again observe the latter empirically but are unable to prove it in general.
-Lastly, we expect that our ideas can be readily applied to two-block group algebra codes and to a variety of code constructions that involve surjective maps between groups or quotient rings.
+Our techniques can be readily extended to the case where the underlying polynomial ring is the group algebra of a finite Abelian group, as these are all direct products of cyclic groups.
 Extensions of our results to tensor product code constructions beyond two products are also possible, such as the recent trivariate tricycle codes \cite{Jacob2025trivariate}.
-We leave for future research the question of whether these directions will yield code families with interesting properties, such as possessing non-Clifford transversal gates, and whose parameters can be bounded through similar arguments.
+We leave for future research the question of whether these extensions yield code families with interesting properties, such as possessing non-Clifford transversal gates, and whose parameters can be bounded through similar arguments.

+An extension of our methods to group-algebra codes based on non-Abelian groups was developed in a recent work by Aydin et. al. using a code construction method based on group actions on cosets \cite{aydin2026breakingbicycleframecosetbased}.
+They recover the covering code relationship presented here as a special case, though they were unable to prove the same code parameter inequalities and the results on lifting logical operators and automorphisms that we derive.
+We expect a similar analysis is possible for these non-Abelian cover codes.

+Lastly, there are numerous results in the decoding literature that solve decoding problems for certain codes by mapping them to simpler codes where the decoding problem is well-understood, such as for the BB code by decomposing them into copies of the toric code \cite{tan2026generalizedmatchingdecoders2d,Sahay2026matchingdecoderbivariatebicycle}.
+Since we have lifting and projection maps between the Tanner graphs of larger and smaller BB codes, one interesting application would be to use them to map the decoding problem for a larger BB code to a decoding problem for a smaller BB code.